andrii-novikov/cv/README.md

 Also, I have an expirience in people management, leading teams and projects, and mentoring junior developers.
 Currently I playing a resource manager helping people to grow and team lead role on a project.

 All the time, I strive to keep abreast of the latest web technologies and constantly improve my development skills.
-In my free time, I am interested in software architecture, IoT, and electronics design
+In my free time, I am interested in devOps(building a small home lab), IoT, drones, and electronics design Last year I interested in Artificial Intelligence.
+Playing with AI models and building small projects.

-## CERTIFICATES and TRAININGS

-- EPAM: AI Literacy Program, 2024
-- Microsoft: Microsoft Certified: Azure Developer Associate (AZ-204), 2024
-- EPAM: Switch to golang mentorship program, 2022

-## SKILLS

-### **Academic Disciplines**

-- **Humanities:** Ukrainian
-- **Applied Sciences:** SOLID (object-oriented design principles), Clean Code, Test-Driven Development (TDD), Algorithms & Data structures, Microservice Architecture Style, Software Maintenance, Domain-Driven Design (DDD), Data Structures, Concurrent Computing, Design patterns, Software Architectural Styles

-### **Business Functions**

-- **Corporate Communications:** Interviewing

-### **Engineering Practices**

-- **Advanced Technology:** Python Functions, Software Engineering Knowledge & Experience, Python OOP, Cloud Fundamentals, GenAI Pair Programming, Continuous Integration, Software Engineering Processes, Ruby Web Development, Golang Packages, Software Design, AT/Go Language, Prompt Engineering, Prompt Engineering for Dev Productivity, Troubleshooting, Debugging, Golang Variables & Constants, Engineering Excellence, Ruby Development, Software Engineering Practices, Generative AI Fundamentals, Gitflow, Go Core, Writing API Documentation, Profiling, Concurrency, Python.Core
-- **Cloud:** Cloud
-- **Management:** Software Engineering Management
-- **Quality Engineering:** Unit Testing

-### **Leadership & Soft Skills**

-- **Leadership:** Influencing, Leadership, Driving Change and Innovation, Developing Others, Mentoring
-- **Communication:** Communication, Negotiations, Conflict management, Meeting Facilitation
-- **Consultancy:** Consultancy
-- **Business Acumen:** Business Acumen
-- **Diversity, Equity, and Inclusion:** Diversity, Equity, and Inclusion
-- **Teamwork and Collaboration:** Teamwork and Collaboration, Team Management
-- **Growth Mindset:** Critical Thinking, Adaptability, Continuous learning
-- **Ownership:** Accountability, Self-Management, Ownership, Problem-solving

-### **Managerial**

-- **People Management:** Onboarding and Adaptation, Motivation, Navigating EPAM people management processes
-- **General Management:** Quality Management, Scrum

-### **Technologies**

-- **IDEs:** Cursor code editor
-- **Infrastructure:** Capistrano
-- **Frameworks:** Angular, Unit Testing Tools, ReactJS, AngularJS, RubyOnRails
-- **Computer Languages:** SASS/SCSS, Ruby ORM, ECMAScript, FactoryBot, Grape, Sidekiq, Ruby Frameworks, TypeScript, ActiveRecord, Python, Rspec, Ruby MRI, RubyGems, Capybara, PHP, Carrierwave, Byebug, Ruby-JWT, HTML, SQL, EventMachine, Ruby Libraries, JavaScript, UNIX shell scripting, Roda, Rbenv, RVM, CSS, Devise, Ruby, Go Language
-- **Solutions:** Azure CLI, Jenkins, Elasticsearch, Gitlab, RuboCop, GitHub, Atlassian Jira
-- **Platforms:** Azure Container Instances, Salesforce Heroku, Amazon Web Services, Apache ActiveMQ Classic, Docker, Azure Functions, Azure Event Grid, Azure Cost Management + Billing, Kubernetes, Azure Cloud Shell, Azure Container Registry, Azure App Configuration, Azure API Management, Microsoft Azure
-- **Data:** NoSQL Databases, RDBMS Tools, MySQL, MongoDB, Azure Cosmos DB, Redis, PostgreSQL, SQLite
-- **Libraries:** lodash, React Router
-- **Tools:** Simplecov
-- **Standards:** REST API, Git, OpenAPI Specification (OAS)

 ## WORK EXPERIENCE

-**May-2024 - Jul-2025** - EPAM Systems, <https://www.epam.com/>
+### **May-2024 - Jul-2025** - EPAM Systems

-**Project Roles:** Engineering Team Lead, Developer
+**Project Roles:** Engineering Team Lead, Developer\

-**Client:** Ticketmaster
+**Client:** Ticketmaster\

-**Client Description:** Business Information & Media
+**Client Description:** Business Information & Media\

-**EPAM Project Description:** Platform and Product Development for Ticketmaster Universe Platform
+**EPAM Project Description:** Platform and Product Development for Ticketmaster Universe Platform\
+**Tools and Technologies:** Ruby, RubyOnRails, ReactJS, PostgreSQL, MongoDB, ArgoCD, Google Cloud, Kubernetes, Mocha, Playwright, Clickhouse, Kafka\
+**Team:** BA, QA, AQA, 4 FE, 2 BE

 **Responsibilities:**